 It is ideally situated for Catholic guests staying at the Four Pillars Hotel.
 It also hosts a Mass on Saturday evenings and Sunday afternoons for the Portuguese speaking community in Oxford.

 Whether you are new to the parish or an existing church member, please explore our website to join in our faith celebration and to find out how you can get the most out of your Parish and Church community.

 North Hinksey is the northernmost parish of the Portsmouth Diocese, whose boundary, like that of most Catholic Dioceses, is the old county boundary.
 Until a few years ago Berkshire extended to the River Thames, except in Botley, where the boundary became the Seacourt Stream.

 It wasn’t so long ago that the North Hinskey part of the Diocese was served from East Hendred, home of the old Catholic family of the Eystons.
-The Parish of North Hinksey has four church buildings, reflecting the geographically fragmented nature of the population.
+The Parish of North Hinksey has three church buildings, reflecting the geographically fragmented nature of the population.
 Each of those buildings was meant to be a focus for a local Catholic community made up of people who cared for each other as brothers and sisters in Christ, and whose witness to Christ and care for others spilled out into the wider community.

 The design of the Holy Rood Church, which was dedicated in 1961, was inspired by the vision of the Second Vatican Council of the Church as the People of God on their pilgrimage.
 The tent shape of the Church reflects the tent of the Tabernacle in the Old Testament, which was the dwelling place of the presence of God.